 Lunch: Slope and Hatch (208 7th St, Glenwood Springs, CO 81601)

-Arches National Park is the home of more than 2,000 natural sandstone arches, and Delicate Arch is definitely unique and stands out!
+Home of more than 2,000 natural sandstone arches and Delicate Arch is definitely the most unique place.

 Access to the trailhead: Wolfe Ranch parking lot.
 Distance: 3 miles roundtrip